gasolin/blog/source/_posts/xps13-elementary-os.md

 date: 2017-10-25 14:40:48
 ---

-I just successfully install Elementary OS Luna (0.4.1) along side with Windows 10.
+I just successfully install Elementary OS Luna (0.4.1) along side with Windows 10 on my Dell XPS 9360 machine.

-Several settings are tricky but the wireless works well (which I was encountered some issues in xps 13 9343).
+Comparing XPS 9343(5th Gen i7) & 9360 (8th Gen i7), besides the CPU does faster, the wireless works well and the signal is stronger in 9360 (which I was encountered some issues in XPS 13 9343).

+Several settings are trickyer than early days when I try to install *nux on Notebook.

+Here's the self reference guide and hope it could help others.

 ## Settings on Windows